 Cultured meat promises to change the way we eat and help solve some of the big problems of a crowded planet.
 When will it be on our plate and how will this technology impact the world?

-As you eat your next meal, take a moment to consider that in a couple years, your food might be served with meat that has not been taken from an animal.
-During the past couple of years, the field of cultured meat has evolved from just a few pioneers to a growing number of players working towards the common goal of making meat derived from animals a thing of the past.
+In a couple of years, your food might be served with meat that has been grown from animal cells in a factory rather than on a farm.
+Over the past decade, the field of cultured meat has evolved from just a few pioneers to a growing number of players working towards the common goal of making meat derived from animals a thing of the past.

 Why eat cultured meat?

-“In time, I believe that cultured meat could fundamentally change the way the majority of meat is produced in Europe,” Peter Verstrate, CEO of the Dutch company Mosa Meat, told me.
-Founded by Mark Post, the scientist behind the world’s first lab-grown burger, his company might be one of the first to sell cultured meat at restaurants and supermarkets in Europe.
+“In time, I believe that cultured meat could fundamentally change the way the majority of meat is produced in Europe,” said Peter Verstrate, COO of the Dutch company Mosa Meat.
+Verstrate co-founded Mosa Meat with Mark Post, the scientist behind the world’s first lab-grown burger.
+The company aims to be one of the first to sell cultured meat in European restaurants and supermarkets.

 “We will see a shift in the way production is organized from feedlots and slaughterhouses to cultured meat ‘factories,’” Verstrate explained.
 “Moving to this more efficient method of production would have many potential benefits for Europe, such as helping to reduce emissions of methane that contribute substantially to climate change.”